slipperyseal/binclude/README.md

         0x00,0x00
     };

-To write this to a file....
+To write this to a file...

     ./binclude monty.prg monty 4 >monty.c

+Should you need different types defined etc it would be very simple for you to edit the source of binclude to meet your needs.

 Aaaand we're done.